BLCM/DataDumper/README.md

    *all* game content ready to go, and when you enter the game, play in Normal so that you won't be in danger of getting killed.
-1. Start BL2, activate Data Dumper, head into game, hit `B` to run in the default forward-maps mode.
+1. Start BL2, activate Data Dumper, head into game, hit `B` to run in the default `Maps Forward (with char+vehicle)` mode.
 Once the game auto-exits, copy `Launch.log` up alongside the scripts you copied, with the filename `Launch.log-all_object_names_fwd`
-2. Start BL2 again, activate Data Dumper, head into game, hit `O` to cycle to reverse-maps mode, and hit `B` to run again.
+2. Start BL2 again, activate Data Dumper, head into game, hit `N` twice to cycle to `Maps Reverse (with char+vehicle)` mode, and hit `B` to run again.
 Once the game auto-exits, copy `Launch.log` up alongside the scripts you copied, with the filename `Launch.log-all_object_names_rev`
 3. Run `generate_obj_dump_lists.py`
-4. Start BL2 again, activate Data Dumper, head into game, hit `O` twice to cycle to object dumping mode, and hit `B` to start.
+4. Start BL2 again, activate Data Dumper, head into game, hit `N` a bunch until you cycle to `Dump Data (with char+vehicle)` mode, and hit `B` to start.
    Once the game auto-exits, check `Launch.log` starting from `switch.to.charvehicle` and see if there are a bunch of `No objects found` errors after awhile.
 5. If there were no `No objects found` errors in the `charvehicle` section, copy `Launch.log` up alongside the scripts, with the filename `Launch.log-data_dumps`
 6. If there *were* errors in the `charvehicle` section, copy `Launch.log` up with the scripts as `Launch.log-data_dumps_minus_charvehicle`.
-   Start BL2 again, activate Data Dumper, head into game, hit `O` three times to switch to the character/vehicle mode, and hit `B` to start.
+   Start BL2 again, activate Data Dumper, head into game, hit `N` three times to switch to the character/vehicle mode, and hit `B` to start.
    Once the game exits, save `Launch.log` as `Launch.log-data_dumps_charvehicle` and run `combine_vehiclechar.py` to generate `Launch.log-data_dumps`.
 7. Run `categorize_data.py`
+8. If desired, hop back into BL2, load a Krieg and Gaige char, in turn, and dump the above six objects mentioned in the previous section.
+Save the dumps manually in the appropriate file in the `categorized` directory.
-8. Sanitize any data if you like, removing some personal information from the dumps in the `categorized` directory.
+9. Sanitize any data if you like, removing some personal information from the dumps in the `categorized` directory.
 See below for known locations of personal information (steam username/userid, hostname, etc).
-9. Run `generate_blcmm_data.py` - this will generate OE-compatible files
+10. Run `generate_blcmm_data.py` - this will generate OE-compatible files
    inside the directory `generated_blcmm_data`
-10. Run `compare_blcmm_data.py` to generate a list of how the new data files compare to your existing files, just to spot-check the data.
+11. Run `compare_blcmm_data.py` to generate a list of how the new data files compare to your existing files, just to spot-check the data.

 Steps 1 and 2 should take about two hours each, and generate about a 6GB